marrus-sh/.github/.github/CONTRIBUTING.md

 The allowed characters in Swift code are those in the [MacRoman character set](https://en.wikipedia.org/wiki/Mac_OS_Roman) plus any Emoji; these are all characters which should be available through ordinary Macintosh input methods.
 (Linux users: You should be able to install a Macintosh keyboard layout on your system; I cannot help you when it comes to emoji [but recommend [fcitx](https://fcitx-im.org/wiki/Fcitx)].)

-Exceptions to the above are allowed for:
+Exceptions to the above are allowed for :—

  +  String literals
  +  Documentation comments (although *do your best*)
+     +  MacRoman (very unfortunately) does not have a separate hyphen character; use hyphen‐minus
  +  Identifiers, when an accepted form uses other characters (for example, identifiers in a different language)